ananyachattoraj/capstone/readme.md

 ## Data
 Data was downloaded from the [Flickr8k Images + Captions Kaggle Dataset](https://www.kaggle.com/datasets/aladdinpersson/flickr8kimagescaptions)

 This dataset contains approximately 8k images with 5 captions each.
+Due to technical limitations, the dataset was downsampled to approximately 1200 images.
+The following sections describe the contents within the corresponding Jupyter Notebooks.

 ## EDA
-Images and captions are EDA'd separately.
-This dataset is very clean: there are no null values and all images have the same number of captions.
-For deeper EDA, melding with the pre-processing workflow, I examine the most frequently used words to describe my training set.
-I also create an "average" image based on the values of the pixels in my training set.
+The EDA notebook holds initial EDA on images and captions.
+Images were displayed alongside their captions.
+Random images and their first captions along with a single image and multiple captions were checked.
+Captions were then put into a dataframe alongside the relevant images for preprocessing.

 ## Pre-processing
+The Pre-processing notebook includes deeper data analysis and pre-processing methods for both images and captions.
+Downsampling and ground truth caption selection are justified by analyzing word frequencies in the existing captions.
+Initially, only a single caption was taken for modeling, but this was later changed to including all 5 captions.

-Pre-processing includes tokenizing the natural language captions and preparing images as arrays.
-NLP pre-processing will be done using Keras Tokenizer and image prep will be done using Keras utilities such as img to array.
-Since images are not sorted into "categories" in the same sense as an image classifier system, Keras Image Data Generator is not used.
+Pre-processing included tokenizing the natural language captions and extracting image features using EfficientNetV2S.
+NLP pre-processing will be done using Keras Tokenizer.
+All preprocessed dictionaries and dataframes were saved as pickle files for use in modeling.

 ## Modeling
-Modeling will be done using Keras EfficientNetV2S.
+The modeling notebook includes generator functions for model training, validation, and testing.
+Modeling proceeded in stages:

+Early modeling stages saw images that were simply converted into arrays for Conv2D and Pooling layers.
+Early modeling also only utilized a single caption as text input for Embedding and LSTM layers.
+Later models used extracted image features and all 5 captions tokenized.
+Generator functions and layer input requirements were updated accordingly.

+The best performing model was Model 13.
+Details may be found in the modeling notebook.

-## To Do
+## Final
-- [x]get data (flicker 8k + captions)
-- [x]EDA images
-- [x]EDA captions
-- [x]create training and test groups
-- []exploring image layers in cnn
-- []exploring layers of lstm
-- []exploring supervised machine learning
+The final notebook simply carries forward the model file and all required variables and functions in a clean notebook for test image and caption generation.